toddcf/portfolio2/README.md

 ### Proficiencies

 - Make all logos the same size.
-- On smaller screen sizes, reduce the max size of each logo.
-- Add effect where each logo animates into view when scrolled to.
+- .bounceInUp when scrolled to.

 ### UI/UX Projects